-People: set up and actively promote forums to ensure that the voices of those impacted most by climate breakdown and nature loss - including disabled people, people of colour and people on low incomes - are heard and given centre-stage in decision making.
+Ensure the voices of those most impacted by climate breakdown and nature loss are heard and given centre-stage in decision making.

 The Mayor should recognise that those who've done the least to contribute to climate breakdown are often the most vulnerable to its impacts.